MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/windows-server-azure-edition.md

 ## [HCI marketplace image](#tab/hci)

-You can provision a Windows Server Azure Edition VM using an HCI Marketplace image in conjunction with [VM provisioning using Azure portal](azure-arc-vm-management-overview.md).
+You can provision a Windows Server Azure Edition VM using an Azure Stack HCI Marketplace image in conjunction with [VM provisioning using Azure portal](azure-arc-vm-management-overview.md).

 You do this by following these steps:

-1. Deploy [Azure Arc VM management](azure-arc-vm-management-overview.md#azure-arc-vm-management-deployment-workflow) on your Azure Stack HCI.
+1. Deploy [Azure Arc VM management](azure-arc-vm-management-overview.md#) on your Azure Stack HCI.

 1. Learn about how certain [Azure Marketplace images](virtual-machine-image-azure-marketplace.md) can now be used to create VMs on Azure Stack HCI.